JSBmanD/docs/pages/deep-linked-ads/moloco-mobile-tracking.md

 1. Documentation for [iOS](/apps/ios/)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Limitations with setDebug and seeing data in Branch"
-	When integrating the SDKs, it's often useful to use setDebug to verify that your app is able to communicate with Branch servers, and is receiving deep link data.
+  "title": "Limitations with setDebug and seeing data in Branch", "body": "When integrating the SDKs, it's often useful to use setDebug to verify that your app is able to communicate with Branch servers, and is receiving deep link data.
 However, our upstream systems don't register test events sent using setDebug, so events will not appear in Liveview or Analytics, nor will they fire postbacks.
-You should disable setDebug when looking at Liveview or testing postbacks.
+You should disable setDebug when looking at Liveview or testing postbacks."
+}
+[/block]

 #### Track conversion events

 Install and open events are automatically tracked using just the Branch SDK integration.
 However, to track custom events, such as registration or purchase, you will need to integrate them into your application.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Sending event metadata from your application"
-	Please make sure that you setup and pass event metadata from the application to the ad partner.
-Follow up with your ad partner to get the list of required parameters.
+  "title": "Sending event metadata from your application", "body": "Please make sure that you setup and pass event metadata from the application to the ad partner.
+Follow up with your ad partner to get the list of required parameters."
+}
+[/block]

 Please reference the general [V2 Event Tracking Guide](/apps/v2event/#overview).
 This will help ensure that you've integrated the right Branch events with the correct metadata.

+[block:callout]
+{
+  "type": "note",
-!!! note "Testing your events with Liveview"
-	You can test your integration by going to our [Liveview page](https://dashboard.branch.io/liveview/events){:target="\_blank"}.
-Set a filter with the event name to verify that the Branch SDK is recording each event.
+  "title": "Testing your events with Liveview", "body": "You can test your integration by going to our [Liveview page](https://dashboard.branch.io/liveview/events){:target="\_blank"}.
+Set a filter with the event name to verify that the Branch SDK is recording each event."
+}
+[/block]

 ### Enabling the Integration